Arizona executes a man who murdered his girlfriend's ex-husband

 FLORENCE, Ariz.
 (AP) — An Arizona man who kidnapped and murdered his girlfriend's ex-husband was executed Wednesday, the second of four prisoners scheduled to be put to death this week in the U.S.

-Aaron Brian Gunches, 53, was lethally injected with pentobarbital at the Arizona State Prison Complex in the town of Florence, John Barcello, deputy director of the Arizona corrections department, told news outlets.
+Aaron Brian Gunches, 53, was lethally injected with pentobarbital at the Arizona State Prison Complex in the town of Florence, John Barcello, deputy director of Arizona's department of corrections, told news outlets.
 He was pronounced dead at 10:33 a.m.

 Gunches fatally shot Ted Price in the desert outside the Phoenix suburb of Mesa in 2002.
 He pleaded guilty to first-degree murder in 2007.

+Sitting up on a gurney, covered with what looked like a white onesie and tucked in with a sheet, Gunches looked straight ahead and had no final words before the execution, witnesses said.

-The prisoner did not have any final words, Barcello said.
-He took a few heavy breaths and let out a snoring-type sound.
+According to Barcello, the prisoner took a few heavy breaths and let out a snoring-type sound after the lethal injection.

 “By all accounts, the process went according to plan without any incident at all," Barcello said.

-Note: This story has been updated to correct the state attorney general's last name to Mayes, not Maye; to correct the account of media witness Michael Kiefer; and to correct attribution on a statement that Gunches showed no remorse.